seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Well, well.

 **PANDARUS**
-‘Well, well!’ why, have you any discretion? have
+'Well, well!' why, have you any discretion? have
 you any eyes?
 Do you know what a man is?
 Is not
 birth, beauty, good shape, discourse, manhood,
 learning, gentleness, virtue, youth, liberality,